 During his time as a POW, Louis’s family received one card from him.
 The card was received on January 15, 1945, but was dated May 6, 1944.

 Medical records kept at Cabanatuan show that Louis was admitted to the Hospital Building 7 on July 18, 1944, from Division I, Building ##1.
 No reason was given for why he was admitted.
-The records also show, on July 21st, he was moved to Building 4 and, on July 26, 1944, to Building 12.
-The Japanese considered to be too ill to be sent to Japan, so he remained at Cabanatuan.
+The records also show, that on July 21st, he was moved to Building 4 and, on July 26, 1944, to Building 12.
+The Japanese considered them to be too ill to be sent to Japan, so he remained at Cabanatuan.